 This list of machetes covers my top choices for best machetes for clearing brush and trail clearing.

 Machetes are one of the oldest types of tools that mankind has been using, and this is one of the reasons we see so many different styles out there.
 Early civilizations developed their own unique design based on their environment.
 Some are meant to do everything, some are meant to help with the harvesting of crops, and some are meant to slash your way through dense jungle.
+I recently reviewed the Schrade Brush Sword here, it’s another great option for dense vegetation.

 We recently started building some mountain bike trails on a large tract of land a friend owns.
 The property has lowland swamp, open fields and meadows, as well as huge areas of hardwood with a brushy understory.